mozilla-l10n/documentation/products/firefox_android/adding_multilocales.md

 [Links (documentation, blog post, etc)]:
 ```

-## Creating a patch build configuration
+## Creating a patch for build configuration

 First of all make sure that your environment is [correctly set up](../../tools/mercurial/setting_mercurial_environment.md), and update your local mozilla-unified clone: